LesFerch/WinSetView/Manual.md

 ### Can you add a feature to read my current folder view settings?

 No. Although this is "possible" in theory, it's impractical to implement as the data to be extracted is stored in a binary format that Microsoft has not publicly documented.
+Note that the `Folder View Options` and `Explorer Options` can be detected and those pages include a button to do that.

 ### Is there a way to load up Microsoft's default folder view settings (for Windows 10 and 11) into WinSetView?